marcobehrendt/Projecting-interval-uncertainty-through-the-discrete-Fourier-transform/README.md

 **De Angelis, M.; Behrendt, M.; Comerford, L.; Zhang, Y.; Beer, M. (2021):** Forward interval propagation through the discrete Fourier transform, The 9th international workshop on Reliable Engineering Computing, [arXiv:2012.09778](https://arxiv.org/abs/2012.09778).

+The up-to-date code for the interval Fourier transform lives at https://github.com/marcodeangelis/Fourier-transform.

 ## Installation
 Clone the git repository on your machine, `cd` to the repository, open a Python3 interpreter and import the *interval Fourier transform* ans other useful packages